 Asking can take many forms, you can even open up to them and say that you have noticed their lack of activity and would like to see what you can do to change that.

 Opening up to users can be a very rewarding approach.
-It works well because it creates vulnerability and vulnerability together with a genuine interest in people’s inner thoughts and experiences create empathy and a sense of connection.
+It works well because it creates vulnerability and vulnerability together with a genuine interest in people’s inner thoughts and experiences creating empathy and a sense of connection.
 This in and of itself, can be enough to tempt people back to your company.